aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-05-03-got-accepted-into-gsoc.md

 impact on the technology industry as a whole.
 The kw project aims to provide tools for everyday tasks and be a unified environment for kernel developers.

-Developing for the kernel is a complex task and can often be very time consuming.
+Developing for the kernel is a complex task and can often be very time-consuming.
 Any help that can speed up this process is valuable.
 In this sense, kworkflow stands out for facilitating the workflow of kernel developers.
-I discovered the project through Rodrigo Siqueira, who introduced me to the project.
-Since then, I have enjoyed a remarkably enriching experience while contributing to the project, expanding my knowledge in areas such as the use of Linux, Kernel, Bash and git.
+I discovered the project through Rodrigo Siqueira, the primary maintainer of the project, who introduced it to me.
+Since then, I have enjoyed a remarkably enriching experience while contributing to the project, expanding my knowledge in areas such as the use of Linux, Linux kernel development, Bash script, and advanced Git.

 # My proposal